OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_683.rst

 The following issues have been solved in 6.8.3:

 - `Fix quota after VM disk (de)attach for CEPH, LVM datastores <https://github.com/OpenNebula/one/issues/6506>`__.
+- `Fix disk size and quotas after VM disk revert to snapshot with smaller size <https://github.com/OpenNebula/one/issues/6503>`__.

 Also, the following issues have been solved in the FireEdge Sunstone Web UI: